Believers in Yahushua Messiah [the Hebrew name for Jesus Christ], desire to walk as ‘Children of Light‘ (Ephesians 5:8).

 “Not until we have become humble and teachable, standing in awe of God’s holiness and sovereignty; not until we acknowledge our own littleness, distrust our own thoughts, and willing to have our minds turned upside down, can we then have divine wisdom become ours.” — James I. Packer

 Oh may it be that we would always remember the example of Naaman!

 Naaman humbled himself for the pride of his heart.
 He made a conscious decision to heed God’s Word.
-He made the decision to not have such a high and lofty opinion of himself, of his own way of thinking, and he decided to humble himself by receiving God’s Word.
+He made the decision to not have a high and lofty opinion of himself and of his own way of thinking.
+Naaman decided to humble himself by receiving and following the Word of God.

 He turned from darkness to light!

 - Lead Me In Your Truth: Part 1 – The Basics

 - Lead Me In Your Truth: Part 2 – The Ancient Paths